Final Distance: Critical response

 "Final Distance" received acclaim from most music critics.
-David Jeffries, who had written the extended biography of Utada at Allmusic, had selected the song as an album and career standout track.
+David Jeffries of AllMusic selected the song as an album and career standout track for Utada.
 A reviewer from CDJournal had reviewed the original version "Distance" and said the song was a "positive" pop tune, commending the song's production.
 Another reviewer from CDJournal discussed Utada's first greatest hits compilation Utada Hikaru Single Collection Vol. 1 and commended the track.
 The reviewer said the song was "beautiful" and "delicate", and felt the production "penetrated" well.

 Yonemoto Hiromi from Yeah!
 J-Pop praised the song's "transformation" into a pop ballad.
-Despite Himori calling it one of "[Utada's] masterpieces", he did find Utada's new ballad-focused music to be "inferior" to their previous music, citing their 1999 single "First Love" as an example.
+Despite Himori calling it one of "[Utada's] masterpieces", he did find Utada's new ballad-focused music to be "inferior" to their previous music, citing the 1999 single "First Love" as an example.
 A reviewer from OngakuDB.com commented that they were "impressed" with the track, commending the "haunting atmosphere" and ballad influence.
 The reviewer also called it "tremendous".

 Commercial response

 "Final Distance" debuted at number two on the Oricon Singles Chart.
 The song was blocked from the number one position which was held by "The Peace!" by Japanese idol girl group Morning Musume.
 "Final Distance" stayed at number two for four consecutive weeks, while the number one spot was occupied by two songs: "Jidai" by Japanese band Arashi for the second week and "Gold" by B'z for the third and fourth week respectively.
 The song fell to number six in its fifth week and number ten in its sixth week.
 In total, the song spent twelve weeks inside the top forty and fell to number forty-nine in final thirteenth week.

-"Final Distance" was certified platinum by the Recording Industry Association of Japan (RIAJ) in September 2001 and sold over shipments of 500,000 units in Japan.
-"Final Distance" resulted in being Utada's lowest selling single in physical sales until this was surpassed by their 2004 single "Dareka no Negai ga Kanau Koro" which only sold over 300,000 units with a double platinum certification.
-It was not until Utada's 2005 single "Passion" where it became Utada's lowest performing single based on both digital and physical sales, only selling 100,000 physical and digital units respectively.
+"Final Distance" was certified platinum by the Recording Industry Association of Japan (RIAJ) in September 2001 and sold shipments of over 500,000 units in Japan.
+"Final Distance" became Utada's lowest selling single in physical sales until this was surpassed by the 2004 single "Dareka no Negai ga Kanau Koro]" which only sold over 300,000 units with a double platinum certification.
+Both were later surpassed by the 2005 single "Passion" which became Utada's lowest performing single based on both digital and physical sales, only selling 100,000 physical and digital units respectively.

-"Final Distance" became their first single to miss the top spot on the Oricon chart.
-The song was the only song on their Deep River album to have missed the top spot, with the following singles "Traveling", "Sakura Drops", "Letters" and "Hikari" peaking at number one.
+"Final Distance" became Utada's first single since "First Love" to miss the top spot on the Oricon chart.
+It was the only single from Deep River to miss the top spot, with the following singles "Traveling", "Sakura Drops", "Letters" and "Hikari" peaking at number one.